pifroggi/vs_undistort/README.md

 Temporal window length.
 How many frames are grouped together and processed as a single chunk.
 Larger means higher VRAM requirements, but better temporal averaging and slower distortions can be removed.
 If this is too small, some distortions may not get removed, small jumps/hitches may be visible between windows and seams from tile size may become more obvious.

 __*`tile_width`*, *`tile_height`* (optional)__
 Size of tiles to split the frames into.
 Must be a multiple of 16.
+By default the full frame dimensions are used.
 Larger means higher VRAM requirements, but better spatial averaging and larger distortions can be removed.

 __*`overlap`* (optional)__